 – It decreases inflammation and swelling in a yet unknown way.

 Again, as with aloe vera, honey is often recommended as a treatment for burns.
 It works well, as we learned firsthand last spring when my husband burnt his hand on the tiller.
 There was about an inch long blister.
 When we applied honey, the pain and swelling decreased.
-He applied honey the first two days, after which the skin was mostly back to normal.
-Interestingly, when he changed the bandages to redress the wound, he found the honey dry, not tacky, under the bandage.
-(He was afraid it was going to stick, but it didn’t.)
-Apparently the moisture in the honey had been absorbed into the skin.
-(The bandage was also dry.)
+He used honey for the first two days, after which the skin was mostly back to normal.

-To apply honey on sunburn, you can dab the honey directly on smaller areas, or apply the honey to a bandage and apply the bandage to a larger area.
+To apply honey on sunburn, you can dab the honey directly on smaller areas, or utilize the honey to a bandage and apply the dressing to a larger area.

 Home Remedy for Sunburn #5 – Oatstraw and oatmeal

-Oatmeal is another wonderful skin soother.
-Oatmeal baths are recommended for a variety of skin ailments, but can also be helpful to sooth internal pain and reduce stress.
+Oatmeal is another beautiful skin soother.
+Oatmeal baths are recommended for a variety of skin ailments, but can also be helpful to soothe internal pain and reduce stress.
 Oats are one of the herbs that Susun Weed discusses in Healing Wise, and she can’t sing enough of their praises.
-You can use oatstraw (dried green oat plant), oatmeal or specialty products like Aveeno Bath Colloidal Oatmeal.
+You can use oatstraw (dried green oat plant), oatmeal, or specialty products like Aveeno Bath Colloidal Oatmeal.

-To use oatmeal, take about two handfuls of dried oatmeal (not cooked – any type is fine) and mix it into your warm bathwater until it forms a slurry.
+To use oatmeal, take about two handfuls of dried cereal (not cooked – any type is excellent) and mix it into your warm bathwater until it forms a slurry.
 Soak as needed for relief.

 Home Remedy for Sunburn #6 – Milk

-Moo juice is the treatment of choice for some of the sun baked.
+Moo juice is the treatment of choice for some of the sun-baked.
 Maybe it’s a Midwestern thing?
 I remember my mom bathing my shoulders with milk after a little too much sun at a nearby lake.
 We lived on a dairy farm, so that may have something to do with the choice of treatment.
-It did help to sooth the burn, although I did smell a little like sour milk.
+It did help to soothe the burn, although I did smell a little like sour milk.
 Simply apply the milk gently to the affected area with a cotton ball or very soft cloth.
-Yogurt, sour cream and kefir are also good options, and may stay in place a little better than plain milk.
+Yogurt, sour cream, and kefir are also good options and may stay in place a little better than plain milk.

 Home Remedy for Sunburn #7 – Baking Soda

 One Earth Clinic user recommends a paste of baking soda and water applied to the affected area and reapplied as needed when it dries out.
-You can also use a few tablespoons in a tepid bath and soak for 15-20 minutes.
-This wouldn’t be my first choice, as it might be too drying, but if you have nothing else on hand I’d give it a go.
-Pat dry or air dry to avoid abrasion.
+You can also use a few tablespoons in a lukewarm bath and soak for 15-20 minutes.
+This wouldn’t be my first choice, as it might be too drying, but if you have nothing else on hand, I will give it a go—Pat dry or air dry to avoid abrasion.